whatheheckisthis/JP-Morgan-Project/README.md

 <h2 id="installation" >Set up / Installation</h2>

-<p>In order to get the server and client application code working on your machine, <a href="https://insidesherpa.s3.amazonaws.com/vinternships/companyassets/Sj7temL583QAYpHXD/setup_devenv_m1_v6.pdf">follow the setup here</a></p>
+<p> To get the server and client application code working on your machine, <a href="https://insidesherpa.s3.amazonaws.com/vinternships/companyassets/Sj7temL583QAYpHXD/setup_devenv_m1_v6.pdf">follow the setup here</a></p>
 <p><b>Note:</b>This is the Python 3 version of the JPM 1 exercise.
 The Python 2.7 version is in <a href="https://github.com/insidesherpa/JPMC-tech-task-1">this other repo</a></p>

 <h2>How to Run</h2>